-Whiting School graduates must take two courses (6 credits) that carry the writing intensive (W) designation.
-You must work with your advisor to find approved writing courses.
-One of the W courses must specifically develop writing skills as "How to Write" course.
-Example courses that do satisfy this "How to Write" requirement include:
+Whiting School undergraduates must take two courses (6 credits) that carry the writing intensive (W) designation.
+You must work with your advisor to confirm that your courses are approved writing courses.
+One of the W courses must specifically develop writing skills as a "How to Write" course.
+Courses that satisfy this "How to Write" requirement include:

-220.146 (H, W) Introduction to Science Writing 220.202 (H, W) Introduction to Nonfiction 060.113 or 060.114 Expository Writing (either one; both cannot be counted for H/S credit) 220.105 or 220.106 Introduction to Fiction and Poetry I
+- 220.146 (H, W) Introduction to Science Writing - 220.202 (H, W) Introduction to Nonfiction - 060.113 or 060.114 Expository Writing (either one; both cannot be counted for H/S credit) - 220.105 or 220.106 Introduction to Fiction and Poetry I